GovReady/govready-q/docs/source/deploy_docker.md

 * `ADMINS`: The [Django ADMINS](https://docs.djangoproject.com/en/2.0/ref/settings/#admins) setting, passed as raw JSON.
 Example: `[["Admin Name 1", "admin1@example.com"], ["Admin Name 2", "admin2@example.com"]]`.
 (Default: Empty list, i.e. `[]`.)
 * `SYSLOG`: The host and port of a syslog-compatible log message sink.
 (Default: None.)
 * `MAILGUN_API_KEY`: An API key for Mailgun which is used to validate incoming webhook requests from Mailgun when an incoming email is received, when Mailgun is configured to handle incoming mail.
 (Default: None)
+* (downstream packaging only) `BRANDING`: You may override the templates and stylesheets that are used for GovReady-Q's branding by setting this environment variable to the name of an installed Django app Python module (i.e. created using `manage.py startapp`) that holds templates and static files.
+No such app is provided in the GovReady-Q published Docker image, so this variable can only be used by downstream image maintainers.

 ## Building and publishing the Docker image for GovReady-Q maintainers